-These sites scrape personal information from local, state and federal public records, court records, social media and forums.
-They also purchase information from data brokers.
+These sites scrape personal information from local, state and federal public records, court records, social media, data brokers and forums.
 Tap or click here for detailed instructions for removing your information from these creepy sites.

 For this entry in our weekly Opt-Out Tuesday series, we’ll show you how to remove yourself from TruthFinder.

 Avoid people search sites at all costs, especially if it costs you

 Don’t ever pay for any people search service.
 Most of these sites are scammy in nature.
 You may think you’re paying for one report and find that you’ve been roped into recurring charges.

 Don’t pay to remove your information from any site.
 This process must be provided for free, as you can see in the steps below.